phillip-kruger/quarkus-jokes/README.md

-# quarkus-jokes
-An example Quarkus extension
+# Example Quarkus Extension to show all options in Dev UI